pytorch/pytorch.github.io/_posts/2023-04-06-straggler-mitigation.md

 1. On 64 GPUs:
     1. Each 8-process group, 32-process, and the global 64-process group synchronizes every 2, 4, and 8 steps, respectively.
-Denoted as “**_HSGD 2-8,4-32,8-64_**”.
+Denoted as "_**HSGD 2-8,4-32,8-64**_".
     2. Each 32-process group and the global 64-process group synchronizes every 4 and 8 steps, respectively.
-Denoted as “**_HSGD 4-32,8-64_**”.
+Denoted as "_**HSGD 4-32,8-64**_".
 2. On 128 GPUs:
     3. Each 8-process group, 32-process group, and the global 128-process group synchronizes every 2, 4, and 8 steps, respectively.
-Denoted as “**_HSGD 2-8,4-32,8-128_**”.
+Denoted as "_**HSGD 2-8,4-32,8-128**_".
     4. Each 32-process group and the global 128-process group synchronizes every 4 and 8 steps, respectively.
-Denoted as “**_HSGD 4-32,8-128_**”.
+Denoted as "_**HSGD 4-32,8-128**_".
 3. On 256 GPUs:
     5. Each 4-process group, 16-process group, 64-process group, and the global 256-process group synchronizes every 1, 2, 4, and 8 steps, respectively.
-Denoted as “**_HSGD 1-4,2-16,4-64,8-256_**”.
+Denoted as "_**HSGD 1-4,2-16,4-64,8-256**_".
     6. Each 8-process group, 64-process group, and the global 256-process group synchronizes every 2, 4, and 8 steps.
-Denoted as “**_HSGD 2-8,4-64,8-256_**”.
+Denoted as "_**HSGD 2-8,4-64,8-256**_".
     7. Each 16-process group and the global 256-process group synchronizes every 4 and 8 steps, respectively.
-Denoted as “**_HSGD 4-16,8-256_**”.
+Denoted as "_**HSGD 4-16,8-256**_".

 ### Experimental Results